FIPS 140-2 Level 2 Certified USB Memory Stick Cracked

 The real question, however, remains unanswered how could USB Flash drives that exhibit such a serious security hole be given one of the highest certificates for crypto devices?
 Even more importantly, perhaps what is the value of a certification that fails to detect such holes?

 The problem is that no one really understands what a FIPS 140-2 certification means.
 Instead, they think something like: “This crypto thingy is certified, so it must be secure.”
 In fact, FIPS 140-2 Level 2 certification only means that certain good algorithms are used, and that there is some level of tamper resistance and tamper evidence.
-Marketing departments of security take advantage of this confusion -- it’s not only FIPS 140, it’s all the security standards -- and encourage their customers to equate conformance to the standard with security.
+Marketing departments of security take advantage of this confusion—it’s not only FIPS 140, it’s all the security standards—and encourage their customers to equate conformance to the standard with security.

 So when that equivalence is demonstrated to be false, people are surprised.